 Backpacking doesn’t necessarily mean you have to ditch your glam lifestyle.
 It just means that you have to get a little organised.
 This jewellery case will let you take all your bling (I’m still stuck in 2000, and what?), with you, without it getting lost or all tangled up in your makeup bag.

-People scoff at bum bags but I LIVE for them.
+People scoff at bum bags (sorry Americans but it’s not called a fanny pack) but I LIVE for them.
 Not only do they make it pretty difficult for somebody to pickpocket you, but you don’t have to worry about carrying a bag around while you’re out dancing because all that you need will be strapped to you!

 I understand the geeky reputation that bum bags have, but a cute studded one like this is fashionable and practical, which is a win-win IMO.

+My auntie bought me these exact packing cubes last Christmas and I’m not lying when I say that they have changed my life.
 Not only are these floral packing cubes so cute, but they make organising a bag soo easy.
 You just pop your undies in one, tops in another, skirts in another, and so on.
-With packing cubes, backpackers can wave goodbye to endless rummaging around in the dark and say hello to a much easier way of travelling.
+With packing cubes, backpackers can wave goodbye to endless rummaging around in the dark (my life for the 3 years before travelling with packing cubes) and say hello to a much easier way of travelling.
 Packing cubes may seem like a pretty boring gift idea, but every traveller will thank you if they find these under the tree.

 Perfect for the first-time traveller, this handy illustrated guide shows readers how to plan strategically for every kind of trip, complete with trip-specific packing lists, tips for narrowing down your wardrobe, as well as the age-old question – are all those shoes really necessary?